survivejs/maintenance-book/manuscript/packaging/03-publishing.md

 ## Understanding SemVer

-Most popular packages out there comply with SemVer.
+Most popular packages out there follow SemVer.
 Roughly, SemVer states that you should not break backward compatibility, given [certain rules](http://semver.org/) are met:

 1. The MAJOR version increments when incompatible API changes are made.
 2. The MINOR version increments when backwards-compatible features are added.